-- 1 To qualify for the Bachelor of Business a student must achieve 360 points by successfully completing the following: - (a) core courses: 120 points with 60 points at level 5 and 60 points at level 7, and - (b) a major: 120 points that satisfies the requirements of one of the majors identified in the structure below with at least 45 points at level 6 and 45 points at level 7, and - (c) a further 120 points from any one of the following: - a second major that satisfies the requirements of one of the majors identified in the structure below with no more than 30 points in common; - (ii) one minor of at least 60 points from one of the minors identified in the structure below, and 60 points from courses listed in the Bachelor of Business Table, or any other bachelor's degree offered by the university; or - (iii) two minors of at least 60 points each from two minors as identified in the structure below. - 2 A course completed as part of the core or major requirements shall not be credited towards meeting the requirements of a student's minor. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in courses at subsequent levels set out in the Conjoint Programmes of Study section of this Calendar
+- 1 To qualify for the Bachelor of Business a student must achieve 360 points by successfully completing the following: - (a) core courses: 120 points with 60 points at level 5 and 60 points at level 7, and - (b) a major: 120 points that satisfies the requirements of one of the majors identified in the structure below with at least 45 points at level 6 and 45 points at level 7, and - (c) a further 120 points from any one of the following: - a second major that satisfies the requirements of one of the majors identified in the structure below with no more than 30 points in common; or - (ii) one minor of at least 60 points from one of the minors identified in the structure below, and 60 points from courses listed in the Bachelor of Business Table, or any other bachelor's degree offered by the university; or - (iii) two minors of at least 60 points each from two minors as identified in the structure below. - 2 A course completed as part of the core or major requirements shall not be credited towards meeting the requirements of a student's minor. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in courses at subsequent levels.